HairyDuck/ring-live-view-reconnector/privacy-policy.md

 - Fitness for a particular purpose
 - Merchantability
 - Non-infringement
+- Legal compliance

 ### Limitation of Liability
 - The developers are not liable for any damages or issues arising from the use of this extension
 - Users use this extension at their own risk
+- This includes any legal implications from camera usage or positioning
 - This extension is not affiliated with or endorsed by Ring or Amazon
+- Users are responsible for ensuring their camera usage complies with all applicable laws

 ### Ring Service Terms
 - Users must comply with Ring's terms of service